typelevel/Laika/docs/05-extending-laika/02-creating-themes.md

 between parsing and rendering.
 This can be useful if some of your theme's configuration logic needs to look at the input documents or configuration supplied by the user before generating the final AST.
-It is a partial function that expects the output format, so you can create separate logic for producing the AST for the site, EPUB and PDF output.
+It is a function that expects the output format, so you can create separate logic for producing the AST for the site, EPUB and PDF output.
-If this hook is not needed for your theme, simply define `PartialFunction.empty` here.

 Designing a Configuration API